alphagov/smart-answers/doc/flow-definition.md

 ### Arbitrary Ruby code

 Since the flow definition is just the body of a standard Ruby method, it's possible to write arbitrary Ruby code at any point within it.
+Arbitrary Ruby code is pretty much anything other than calls to the DSL methods described in this document.
+The use of a local variable at the top-level of the `#define` method and used later within a block is an example of arbitrary Ruby code which is explained in more detail below.

 > It should be possible to implement the majority of flows *without* writing such arbitrary Ruby code.
 Any decision to introduce such arbitrary code should be very carefully considered, particularly regarding it's maintainability.

+> Some exceptions to the "no arbitrary Ruby" rule are: instantiating and storing a "calculator" object (in an `on_response` block), storing a response on the "calculator" object, and conditional logic within a `next_node` block.
+Although even the latter should be kept to a minimum by extracting predicate methods onto the "calculator" object.

 Since the flow definition is just the body of a `Flow` instance method (`#define`), the value of `self` at the "top-level" within the method is an instance of the flow.